Information for Quartix Technologies plc investors

 The remit of the Nomination committee is to evaluate potential Board appointments against the skills and experience which the Board requires.
 It meets as required for this purpose.

-The Nomination committee is chaired by Paul Boughton and also includes David Warwick and Andrew Walters.
+The Nomination committee is chaired by Andrew Walters following Paul Boughton’s resignation.

 ESG Committee Report